 GreatFET is designed to provide a significant step up in capabilities from GoodFET while making the design manufacturable at a lower cost than GoodFET.
 In addition to being designed for automated assembly, it can be hand-assembled with a soldering iron, though it is a more complicated assembly than GoodFET.
 An important similarity to GoodFET is that GreatFET has a USB bootloader in ROM, so it is possible to build a board by hand and install firmware onto it without the need of any external programming hardware.

 The answers to many general questions about GreatFET use and development can be found in the GreatFET manual on Read the Docs.

-We invite you to join our community discussions on Discord and IRC.
+We invite you to join our community discussions on Discord.
 Note that while technical support requests are welcome here, we do not have support staff on duty at all times.
 Be sure to also submit an issue on GitHub if you’ve found a bug or if you want to ensure that your request will be tracked and not overlooked.